What is the Best Planer for Beginners? Affordable for Woodworkers (2023)

 Speed

 Like any power tool, how much motor power your wood planer can produce affects how fast it can execute material removal.
-Models with higher speed and power are also more convenient when you need to plane harder and thicker wood pieces.
+From my experience, models that pack more speed and power save you time and are particularly handy when you’re working on hard, thick wood pieces.

 Sanding Cylinder